 A vector is said to be an atom because its entries are all of one mode.
 A matrix is also an atom, as is a higher-way array.

 There are some other atomic modes, but they generally won't apply to what we think of as data.
 Often our data will be in the form of data frames or lists.
 These have mode "list."
 The mode() function will tell you what mode an object has.

 Types of Numeric Data

 Numeric data has mode "numeric," but it has one of three types: integer, single precision, and double precision.
-Most numbers in S-Plus is represented in double precision, called double in R. Single precision (called "float" in C) uses less memory, so I suppose you could save memory in a really big matrix by keeping it in single precision, but R tends to converts singles to doubles when it's computing anyway.
+Most numbers in R are represented in double precision, called double in R. Single precision (called "float" in C) uses less memory, so I suppose you could save memory in a really big matrix by keeping it in single precision, but R tends to converts singles to doubles when it's computing anyway.
 The only

 real place singles are really used in R is in calling C and Fortran routines that expect floats.

 Integers will be converted into doubles as needed, so you rarely need to worry about whether a thing that looks like an integer is being stored as an integer -- again, unless you want to pass that value to an external routine.